pyy2/cs1653-2019su-kmd127-pyy2-stm107/doc/usage.md

  - Delete a File: This function deletes the given file is the requester is a member of the file's group.
 If the user does not have sufficient group permissions, an error message is printed.
 If the file does not exist, an error message is printed.

+ - Unlock a User: This function requires an admin and locked user's username.
+It changes the user's locked status to false.

- - Logout (GUI only): This function erases the user token and prompts the user to log in to continue.
+ - Logout: This function erases the user token and prompts the user to log in to continue.

  - Exit: This function disconnects from the group and file servers and quits the Client Driver or Client GUI.